What the future holds for smartphone cameras

 Typical Nokia Hater! nowhere its mentioned about Pureview Stage 1 (Oversampling) or Stage 2 ( Floating Lens and OIS) and the fact that Nokia is working on Pureview Stage 3!

+smart phones are starting to replace alot of old techs.
 A smartphone can do: flashlight, heart monitor, tv, credit card,map, music player, work out monitor,and even more That used to require expensive individual devices.

 There's a rumor around that Apple and Google going to buy Kodak?

 posted on Mar 30, 2013, 12:51 AM 0